Updated:

 - What positions will new staff fulfill?
 Are they sales, administrative, creative, mid-level managers, or executives?

 Additionally, you also need to consider how employees’ work styles and needs are changing.
+Considering their preferences and needs will help you achieve employee growth, too, further improving your workforce.
 The pandemic has also shifted focus to health and safety.
 Proper social distancing, high-quality indoor air, and ventilation are now key concerns.
 Planning for technological advancements is another significant consideration.

 If you’re opting for an open-plan design space, you may want to consider private-booth areas for employees that need to do confidential work or hop on a video without disturbing the entire office.
 Factoring in company expansion allows you to future-proof your office space for a longer period of time.